 Common Mistake

-Having a clearly defined workday and workweek is important because it impacts your overtime obligations to employees.
+Having a clearly defined workday and workweek is important because it affects your overtime obligations to employees.

 Best Practices